 If you don’t have a lawyer yet, don’t even think about settling without a lawyer.

-If you already have a personal injury lawyer and want to settle without your lawyer, then your lawyer will have to discharge you as their client.
+If you already have a personal injury lawyer and want to settle without your lawyer, your lawyer will have to discharge you as their client.
 Your lawyer will be entitled to be reimbursed for case expenses and will likely be entitled to a legal fee.

 When Don’t I Need a Lawyer When I’m Injured?

-If you can’t find a personal injury lawyer to take your case and the insurance company is offering to settle for nuisance value, usually a few hundred dollars, then you don’t need a lawyer.
+If you can’t find a personal injury lawyer to take your case and the insurance company is offering to settle for nuisance value, usually a few hundred dollars, you don’t need a lawyer.

-As an example, if you were hit in the rear in a car accident and bit your lip, you may not be able to find a personal injury lawyer to take your case because the injury is too minor.
+For example, if you were hit in the rear in a car accident and bit your lip, you may not be able to find a personal injury lawyer to take your case because the injury is too minor.
 But if your accident was in New York, we’ll take your case!

 We took these cases when someone bit their lip.
 We got $25,000 for this injury when our client bit his lip and $16,000 for another client who only had a mark as small as the one circled in purple.
 It’s not likely that you can settle your own case without a lawyer and get a settlement like that.

-If you have an injury that is substantially more valuable than the limit of the insurance policy(s) of the people responsible for causing your injury, you may not need a lawyer to get your money but you may still need a lawyer for other reasons.
+If you have an injury that is substantially more valuable than the limit of the insurance policy(s) of the people responsible for causing your injury, you may not need a lawyer to get your money, but you may still need a lawyer for other reasons.